 Team Management as Advertising Expense and Normalized Losses

 NPB team management was long positioned as parent company advertising expenses.
-The Giants for Yomiuri Shimbun, railway-line teams for railway companies, and brand exposure vehicles for food manufacturers meant teams served as advertising media for core businesses, with losses tolerated as 'advertising costs.'
+The Yomiuri for Yomiuri Shimbun, railway-line teams for railway companies, and brand exposure vehicles for food manufacturers meant teams served as advertising media for core businesses, with losses tolerated as 'advertising costs.'
 This structure contained fundamental problems that hindered independent team profitability.
 Management premised on losses provided no incentive to maximize revenue, and investment in ticket sales and merchandise development was deprioritized.
 In the 1990s, multiple teams, primarily in the Pacific League, posted annual losses of tens of billions of yen, and as parent company performance deteriorated, the very survival of some teams came into question.
 Team asset value was measured only by the ambiguous standard of 'advertising effect on the parent company,' with no evaluation as independent business entities.

 The 2004 Realignment and Redefining Team Value